 NYSLERS provides retirement benefits as well as death and disability benefits.
 Members who joined prior to January 1, 2010 need 5 years of service to be fully vested.
 Members who joined on or after January 1, 2010 need 10 years of service to be fully vested.
+Subsequent to March 31, 2022, legislation was passed that reduced the number of years of service credit from ten years to five years.
+Therefore, all Members are vested when they reach five years of service credit.

-Tiers 1 and 2-
+Tiers 1 and 2 -